subhadeep-123/Implementations-Of-Machine-Learning-Algorithms/README.md

 <ul>
 <li><h2>What is Supervised learning?</h2></li>
  Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
 It infers a function from labeled training data consisting of a set of training examples.
 In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
 A supervised learning algorithm analyzes the training data and produces an inferred function, which can be used for mapping new examples.
+ Example 1:
+Given data about the size of houses on the real estate market, try to predict their price.
+Price as a function of size is a continuous output, so this is a regression problem.
+We could turn this example into a classification problem by instead making our output about whether the house "sells for more or less than the asking price."
+Here we are classifying the houses based on price into two discrete categories.
+Example 2:
+(a) Regression - Given a picture of a person, we have to predict their age on the basis of the given picture (b) Classification - Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

  <h3><u>Regression Algorithms</u></h3>
        <ol>
         <li>Linear Regression</li>